4 day Seattle Itinerary for First Time Visitors!

 Space Needle, Museum of Pop Culture

-We bought the pass where you could go to the Space Needle, Museum of Pop Culture, and Chihuly Garden and Glass with one ticket, it saves you about $20 versus buying each one separately.
+The best thing you can do to save money for your Seattle itinerary is to buy the city pass where you could get access to the the Space Needle, Museum of Pop Culture, and Chihuly Garden and Glass with one ticket, it saves you about $20 versus buying each one separately.
 Get yours here.

 We decided to do the Space Needle first as this is what most people think of when they think of Seattle.
 We took the elevator to the top and the views are breathtaking.
-It can be give you some anxiety if you have a fear of heights which I am definitely one of those people but I pushed through it.
+It can be give you some anxiety if you have a fear of heights which I am definitely one of those people but I pushed through it and it was worth it.
+The top of the Space Needle gives you a bird’s eye view of the city and harbor.

 There is a cafe so we grabbed an afternoon pick me up and enjoyed the scenery.